ritwikbagga/ritwikbagga/README.md

 - 🌱 I’m interested in automation, machine learning, backend and data engineering

-- 👯 I’m looking to collaborate on open source projects on Kaggle
+- 👯 I’m looking to collaborate on open source projects on Kaggle or anything automation

 - 💬 Let's talk about music, technology and fitness